Beautifully colorful corn mosaics are the perfect Thanksgiving art projects for preschoolers!

 Some of the children created pictures — of flowers, rainbows, butterflies, and landscapes.

 Others went with a more free form approach with shapes and corn kernels scattered across the white paper.

 No matter the outcome of the corn art, the kids definitely seemed to enjoy themselves.
 The process of creating the mosaics allowed the students to explore creativity, practice their fine motor skills, and just have fun together!

-Right now, the corn mosaics are proudly displayed in our classroom.
-The kids have enjoyed talking about their pictures — what they made, what color corn they used the most of, etc. Sometimes it’s like they’re in an art gallery, standing back and appreciating what their buddies have created.
+Once completed, the corn mosaics were proudly displayed in our classroom.
+The kids enjoyed talking about their pictures — what they made, what color corn they used the most of, etc. Sometimes it’s like they’re in an art gallery, standing back and appreciating what their buddies have created.